The art of formulating good questions

 If you feel you’re still leaning on too many assumptions for your survey, move to a higher level of the hierarchy.

 If you’re not sure whether a milkshake that takes longer to finish would increase customer satisfaction, do a survey on that level first.
-Validate the overarching idea before you delve into its details.
+Don’t start with the details if you’re not sure about the overarching idea.

-When dealing with abstract topics, try to do your surveys in person.
 Oral interviews give you the opportunity to clarify and explain broader concepts and more abstract questions.
-You don't have that luxury with surveys where you cannot talk with the surveyee.
-All clarity must come from your written introduction, your questions and the possible answers.
-The more concrete these are, the easier they will be for the participant to understand.
+You don't have that luxury with remote surveys; all the clarity must come from your introduction, your questions and the possible answers.
+The more concrete they are, the easier they will be for the participant to understand.

 Consider this set of questions: